kitavidouglas/KFCapp/README.md

-# sikuipo ..KFC App connected to firebase Database where you can sign in with your google account
+KFC App connected to firebase Database where you can sign in with your google account.